- Home

 Writing fractions as digits to the right of a decimal point, using place values of tenths, hundredths, thousandths, etc.

-Why is Decimal Representation important?
+What is the Decimal Representation formula?

 Prerequisites